-- furniture manufacturers and/or home furnishing retailers; - competitors and peers identified as the Company's direct U.S. furniture competitors; - highly integrated companies in non-furniture industries (e.g. apparel, etc.); - · companies with iconic consumer brand recognition (beyond the furniture and home furnishing industries); and - companies that might be considered competitors for Company executives and equivalent talent.
+- furniture manufacturers and/or home furnishing retailers; - competitors and peers identified as the Company's direct U.S. furniture competitors; - highly integrated companies in non-furniture industries (e.g. apparel, etc.); - companies with iconic consumer brand recognition (beyond the furniture and home furnishing industries); and - companies that might be considered competitors for Company executives and equivalent talent.

 In addition to industry, branding and supply chain considerations, the Compensation Committee filtered companies by revenues, number of employees and market capitalization.
 Companies with higher revenues are included in the peer group since the Company competes for executives with such other companies that are in the home furnishings industry.
-The Compensation Committee established a peer group that reflects 15 companies to enable full comparisons to the Company, as follows:
+The Compensation Committee made no changes to the peer group during fiscal 2020.
+The peer group used to evaluate fiscal 2020 NEO compensation is composed of the following 15 companies: